Degree in

 CG1.
 Knowledge and understanding of the most relevant concepts, methods, and research in the different branches of Classical Studies.

 CG2.
-Mastery of Greek and Latin, enabling students to read texts with comprehensive and technical skills.
+Mastery of the Greek and Latin languages that enables the student to read their texts comprehensively and technically.

 CG3.
 Knowledge of written production in Greek and Latin.